- There are no more items in your cart

 Masking putty is a type of reusable modeling clay that is used to create temporary masks for painting or other applications.
 It is typically made from a soft, pliable black material that can be shaped and molded by hand to fit the contours of the surface being painted.
 It is applied directly to the surface and when it dries it can be peeled off or removed with a solvent.
 Masking putty is good for irregular surfaces and can be used to mask off areas that are difficult to reach with adhesive bands, such as crevices, grooves, and irregular shapes.

-Masking tape, on the other hand, is a type of adhesive material that is used to mask off plain areas that should not be painted.
+The tape, on the other hand, is a type of adhesive material that is used to mask off plain areas that should not be painted.
 It is made from a thin, paper-like material that is coated with a pressure-sensitive adhesive.
 It is applied to the surface and when the paint is dry it can be removed.

 In summary, both of them are used for covering, but they have different properties and uses.
-Masking Putty is good for irregular surfaces and it can also be applied much more easily while sticky tape is good for straight lines and easy-to-reach areas.
+Masking Putty is good for irregular surfaces and it can also be applied much more easily while the sticky tape is good for straight lines and easy-to-reach areas.